top of page

 MALAI

-No petroleum-based polymers or no harsh chemicals are used in the process.
+No petroleum-based polymers or harsh chemicals are used in the process.
 One coconut-processing unit can collect 4000 litres of coconut water waste per day which can be used to make 320 sq meters of Malai.

 Malai is not only strong, water resistant and durable, it is also completely free from synthetic materials, plastics and harsh chemicals.